somnambulist-tech/web-app-skeleton/readme.md

 See [Data Service](https://github.com/somnambulist-tech/data-service-skeleton) for the main infrastructure services and data stores.

-If you are working with micro services then be sure to check out: [Project Manager](https://github.com/somnambulist-tech/project-manager) a CLI toolkit that makes working with multiple services a little bit easier.
+If you are working with micro-services then be sure to check out: [Project Manager](https://github.com/somnambulist-tech/project-manager) a CLI toolkit that makes working with multiple services a little easier.

 **Note:** this project requires configuring and setting up for you environment.
 It will not run out of the box.
 For frontend assets, no build chain has been configured.
 You will need to set up